dpwiese/personal-website/content/posts/react-native-canvas-charts.md

 )
 ```

-In addition, within `index.html` the Chart.js script as fetched from the CDN can be replaced with it's contents:
+Within `index.html` the Chart.js script as fetched from the CDN can be replaced with it's contents, ensuring the component will work without internet connectivity:

 ```html
 <!-- index.html -->